AcrosonusMastering/MIDISTRUCT/README.md

 ## What It Does

-Architect V26 is not an arpeggiator or a random pattern generator.
+MidiStruct is not an arpeggiator or a random pattern generator.
 It is a **compositional engine** that applies real music theory rules to build a structured song from scratch.

 Given a chord progression like `Am:4 F:4 C:4 G:4` and a style (Pop, R&B, Lo-Fi, Rock…), it generates: